5 Credit Cards You Should Never Close

 Check This List Before You Close a Credit Card

-Many consumers close credit cards after becoming what seems like too delinquent to catch up, because they're upset with the credit card issuer, or because they simply don't want the credit card anymore.
+People close credit cards for a variety of reasons.
+Sometimes, cardholders get so behind on their payments they feel they can never catch up so they close their account.
+If you're fed up with your credit card issuer, you might close your credit card to sever ties with the bank for good.
+Or, you might close your credit card simply because you don't want it anymore.
 It's important to know that closing a credit card won't make delinquencies go away and in some cases, closing a card could hurt your credit score more than it helps.

 Here are five credit cards that you should never close and why it's better to leave them open.